osbuild/nboci/README.md

 * Operating system name (lowercase, alphanum)
 * Operating system version (lowercase, alphanum, dots allowed)
 * Operating system architecture (lowercase, alphanum, underscore allowed)
-* Entrypoint: filename that is supposed to be booted (when SecureBoot is on on x86_64)
+* Entrypoint: bootoader filename as the entrypoint (e.g. when SecureBoot is on on x86_64)
-* Alternate entrypoint: filename that is supposed to be booted alternatively (when SecureBoot is off)
+* Alternate entrypoint: bootoader filename as the alternative entrypoint (e.g. when SecureBoot is off on x86_64)
+* Legacy entrypoint: bootoader filename for legacy systems (e.g. BIOS mode on x86_64)

 Example: